Commercial Gas Ranges

 Commercial Range Buying Guide

-The range is one of the most versatile pieces of equipment in a commercial kitchen, with the ability to fry, grill, broil, saute, boil, braise, simmer, warm and even bake!
-Whether you are opening a new restaurant and are considering the purchase of a range, or looking to replace the one you currently have, this handy guide will walk you through the most important purchasing considerations to help you select the best product for your needs!
+The range is one of the most versatile, and most used, pieces of equipment in a commercial kitchen.
+With the ability to fry, grill, broil, saute, boil, braise, simmer, warm, and even bake, commercial ranges are a chef's best friend!
+Whether you are opening a new restaurant and considering the purchase of a range or looking to replace the one you currently have, this handy guide will walk you through the most crucial purchasing considerations.

 Propane vs. Natural Gas: Comparing Cooking Fuels